 This manuscript and details concerning it are found in the Society's "Catalogue of English Manuscripts in the R.A.S.", p.20.

 Sans titreThe Royal Asiatic Society has operated as a membership organisation since its founding.
-This collection contains records relating to the Society's membership, including administrative and financial documents such as membership lists and subscriptions ledgers.
-There are also papers relating to membership application and election of members, as well as textual and visual material relating to members which came into the Society's holdings as a result of its interaction with members.
+This collection contains records relating to the Society's membership, including administrative and financial documents such as membership lists and subscriptions ledgers, papers relating to membership application and election, as well as other textual and visual material which came into the Society's holdings as a result of its interaction with members.
 The relationship between the Society and its members is further documented in this collection through letters, notices and other communications such as newsletters.

 Sans titre